 to give to the inspector reasonable assistance, to answer any questions put by the inspector, and to produce any documents requested by the inspector, reasonably connected with the conduct of the investigation.

-(2) A person must not, without reasonable excuse, fail to comply with a requirement under this section.
+(2) A person must not fail to comply with a requirement under this section.

 Penalty: Imprisonment for 6 months.